isnaini25/blog-inertia-laravel/README.md

 # blog-inertia-laravel
-Simple Blog built with Inertia React and Laravek
+Simple Blog built with Inertia React and Laravel